usebruno/bruno/readme.md

 ### Support ❤️

-Woof!
-If you like project, hit that ⭐ button !!
+If you like Bruno and want to support our opensource work, consider sponsoring us via [Github Sponsors](https://github.com/sponsors/helloanoop).

 ### Share Testimonials 📣